-- The entire organizational structure is under review and will be adopted together with the IDP and Budget on the 31 May 2022 - The approved staff complement for the Municipality is 267. - There are currently 219 filled positions which include 5 section 56 positions. - SBDM is assisting the municipality with job evaluation and currently the municipality is busy designing job descriptions of all employees of Sundays River.
-The job descriptions are available but they are all undergoing a process of review.
+- The entire organizational structure was adopted together with the IDP and Budget on the 31 May 2022 - The approved staff complement for the Municipality is 267. - There are currently 219 filled positions which include 5 section 56 positions. - SBDM is assisting the municipality with job evaluation and currently the municipality is busy designing job descriptions of all employees of Sundays River.
+The job descriptions are available, but they are all undergoing a process of review.